Siding Building Codes and Permits: National and Local Standards

 The International Building Code (IBC) and International Residential Code (IRC), both published by the International Code Council (ICC), form the baseline model code framework adopted, in some version, by all 50 states.
 Chapter 14 of the IBC governs exterior wall coverings for commercial structures; Chapter 7 of the IRC governs wall cladding for one- and two-family dwellings.
 These chapters define minimum performance standards but do not preempt state or local amendments that impose stricter requirements.

-Professionals navigating contractor qualifications in this sector can cross-reference the siding listings within this directory for credentialed regional and national providers.
+Professionals navigating contractor qualifications in this sector can cross-reference the siding providers within this network for credentialed regional and national providers.

 Core mechanics or structure